-Intangible assets include In Process Research and Development (IPR&D), which represents the value of technology acquired in business combinations that has not yet reached technological feasibility.
+Intangible assets include In-Process Research and Development (IPR&D), which represents the value of technology acquired in business combinations that has not yet reached technological feasibility.
 The primary basis for determining technological feasibility is obtaining specific regulatory approval.
 IPR&D is accounted for as an indefinite-lived intangible asset until completion or abandonment of the IPR&D project.
 Upon completion of the development project, IPR&D will be amortized over its estimated useful life.
 If the IPR&D project is abandoned, the IPR&D would be written off.
-IPR&D represents an estimate of the fair value of the pre-market approval (PMA) that could result from the CONVERGE IDE clinical trial.
+IPR&D represents an estimate of the fair value of the pre-market approval (PMA) that may result from the CONVERGE IDE clinical trial.

-The Company at least annually reviews intangible assets for impairment using its best estimates based on reasonable and supportable assumptions and projections.
+The Company reviews intangible assets for impairment at least annually using its best estimates based on reasonable and supportable assumptions and projections.
+The Company has historically tested IPR&D for impairment annually on November 30.

 Goodwill-Goodwill represents the excess of purchase price over the fair value of the net assets acquired in business combinations.
 The Company has historically tested goodwill for impairment annually on November 30, or more often if impairment indicators are present.
-The Company's goodwill is accounted for in a single reporting unit representing the Company as a whole.
+The Company's goodwill is accounted for in a single reporting unit representing the Company's consolidated operations.

-Other Noncurrent Liabilities-Other noncurrent liabilities consist of contingent consideration recorded in business combinations and other contractual obligations.
+Other Noncurrent Liabilities-Other noncurrent liabilities consist of acquisition-related contingent consideration and other contractual obligations.
 Although the Company expects to settle a portion of the contingent consideration liability in 2018, the balance is included in noncurrent liabilities as such settlement is both required and expected to be made in shares of the Company's common stock pursuant to the nContact Surgical, Inc. (nContact) merger agreement.

-Other Income (Expense)-Other income (expense) consists primarily of foreign currency transaction gains and losses generated by settlements of intercompany balances denominated in Euros and invoices transacted in British Pounds.
+Other Income (Expense)-Other income (expense) consists primarily of foreign currency transaction gains and losses generated by settlements of intercompany balances denominated in Euros and customer invoicing in British Pounds.